dataiku/dss-plugin-neo4j/README.md

 or to perform an arbitratry [Cypher](https://neo4j.com/docs/cypher-manual/current/) query.
 The resulting DSS Dataset can be used in larger Flow and
 blended with other data sources as required, and could serve as an input for a ML model (specifically, one could use Cypher to create graph-related features for a model)
 * the Recipes can be used when a users needs to **load DSS data into Neo4j**.
 A typical use case would be to use Neo4j specific features to perform analytics
 and investigations on the resulting graph.
+These recipes need to be used as follows:
+  * Load Nodes first
+    * Create a DSS Dataset by type of Nodes, with a node key and a set of node attributes (columns)
+    * Use the "Export Node" functionality for each of these Datasets to create the Nodes in Neo4j
+  * Then load Relationships
+    *

 1. Create one Dataset per node label/type with the required attributes in columns, and no duplicates, then use the "Export Nodes" recipe to load these nodes into Neo4j